 PROFESSIONAL JUDGMENT: An aid administrator may use professional judgment (PJ), on a case-by-case basis only, to alter the data elements used to calculate the EFC.
 The alteration is valid only at the school making it.
-You submit a PJ change electronically, via FAA Access to CPS Online or third-party software, and you may do it without a signature from the student or parent.
+Allen School Financial Aid office will submit a PJ change electronically if approved, via FAA Access to CPS Online or third-party software.
 The reason for the adjustment must be documented in the student's file, and it must relate to special circumstances.
+The student and/or parent must submit documents needed by the financial aid office prior to determining if eligible for a Professional judgement.